imgly/pesdk-ios-build/README.md

 ## Overview

-Our SDK provides tools for creating photo applications for iOS with a big variety of filters that can be previewed in real-time.
+Our SDK provides tools for adding photo editing capabilities to your iOS application with a big variety of filters that can be previewed in realtime.
 Unlike other apps that allow a live preview of filters, the Photo Editor SDK even provides a live preview when using high-resolution images.
-Version 3.0 removes any resolution limits, is written in Swift and allows for easy customization.
+We do not have any resolution limits, the framework is written in Swift and allows for easy customization.
-Also we added multiple sticker and text support in a Non-destructive manner.
-That means that the User can change the position, size, scale, and z-order at any time.
+Additionally we support adding stickers and text in a non-destructive manner, which means that you can change the position, size, scale and order at any given time, even after applying other effects or cropping the photo.

 <div class="documentation__disclaimer">
 <h4>License Terms</h4>